matthiasgoergens/redgrep/README.md

 redgrep
 =======

 Re-implementing redgrep in Haskell.
 With an Applicative interface.
+(Or at least an non-monadic one.)

 This is a regular expression matcher that also support intersection and complement in addition to the traditional regular expression operations.